Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Dynamic Data Augmentation

-It is possible that the features from each Expert Network are dramatically different across the DA methods.
-This could cause the representation of the DA methods to interfere with each other.
+The features from each Expert Network may be dramatically different across the DA methods.
+It could cause the representation of the DA methods to interfere with each other.
 Therefore, we introduce a feature consistency loss $\mathcal{L}_\mathrm{con}$.
 The feature consistency loss is a soft constraint that encourages the features $\boldsymbol{f}_n$ of each Expert Network to be similar, or:

 where $\boldsymbol{f}_n$ is each node of Expert Network's output and $\bar{\boldsymbol{f}}$ is the mean of them.
-We use this a soft constraint instead of a hard constraint because a soft constraint still allows for supplemental information from each Expert Network.
+We use this soft constraint instead of a hard constraint because a soft constraint still allows for supplemental information from each Expert Network.

 During training, the whole network is trained with a combined feature consistency loss $\mathcal{L}_\mathrm{con}$ and cross entropy loss $\mathcal{L}_\mathrm{CE}$ for classification.
 To control the amount of $\mathcal{L}_\mathrm{con}$ used in the total loss $\mathcal{L}_\mathrm{total}$, a hyperparameter $\lambda$ is used, or: